doug-pires/de-fipe/docs/RFC.md

 When ALL *brands*, *models* and *manufacturing year - fuel* are done for a SPECIFIC *reference month* , will be generated a `List[Dict]`, transform it to a PySpark DataFrame and save it on our `mnt/bronze`.

 >The workflow stated above will run until all data be scraped.
-The final result on `Bronze Layer` will be a Delta Table partitioned by *reference months*.
+The final result on `Bronze Layer` will be a Delta Table partitioned by *reference months* and *brands*.

 ## Workflow
 - Task 1: